jacluff1/Star-Dased/README.md

 Star-Dased
 ==========

-A quest for a stable solution to the 3-body star system problem
+A quest for a stable solution to the 3-body star system problem using Design of Experiment (DOE)

 motivation
 ----------